erusev/base/README.md

 Base is a simple library that makes it easier to work with databases in PHP.

-I have been using Base since 2012.
-I felt like it's about time I share it.
+I have been using it since 2012 and I felt like it is about time I share it.

 ### Features